ekhtan/Buell_Monoploids/README.md

 ### (1) Dosage analysis can be found [here] (https://github.com/ekhtan/Buell_Monoploids/blob/master/Dosage_Analysis.md)

-Summary of results: We observed some chromosomal regions that are underrepresented in each some monoploid or doubled monoploid but are not absent, compared to the reference genome.
+Summary of results: We observed some chromosomal regions that are underrepresented in some monoploid or doubled monoploid lines but did not find regions that are completely absent.

 ------